 While in the hospital, I made the decision to record and share the wisdom I acquired through my years of work (my legacy).

 This mindset evolved into a four-book series entitled, The Art of Professional Connections, which is now available in soft-cover and ebook (Kindle) formats.
 These books were released over the course of 3 years.
 I reworked my accountability statement to “If it is to be it is up to us.”
 Meaning, I engaged client opinions, experiences and industry specialists in the development of this series to be sure all of the bases were covered for a comprehensive book series.
 My knowledge and experiences were not enough!
 Plus, it made writing the series more fun and rewarding.
 They are now part of our Subject Matter Expert (SME) training modules.
 (The process and development of these modules will be in the another blog.)

 Eventually came grandchild number four and more recently—a new husband!
 It was the right decision to move from Chicago to Phoenix!
 Definitely here to stay.
 (Actually, I have nine grandchildren.
-My son has five and lives abroad.)
+My son has five.
+I am blessed!)